WELCOME TO COOMBE HILL

 Autumn Review 2019

-This is my sixth year as Headteacher and I remain immensely proud of our children here at Coombe Hill; the way they work, their kindness and enthusiasm as well as their many achievements.
+This is my seventh year as Headteacher and I remain immensely proud of our children here at Coombe Hill; the way they work, their kindness and enthusiasm as well as their many achievements.
 We are all proud of our school and of our lovely grounds, but I am under no illusion that it is what happens in the classroom and the opportunities that we provide inside and outside of lessons that are most important.

 I am so grateful to have such a positive and hardworking group of staff who share our values as summed up by the three words: